buraktamturk/JustSearch/README.md

 # JustSearch

-This library provides an easy integration to Algolia and TypeSense search engines.
+This library provides an easy integration to Algolia, TypeSense and MeiliSearch engines.
+Easy to switch between them or combine them for redundancy.

-More providers are planned to be added.

 ## Usage